 I worked at a number of houses as a nonfiction editor for about a decade before starting Tandem Books with a design partner.
 We weren’t quite packagers, but we weren’t quite not packagers, so we called ourselves a publishing studio.
 We did a ton of projects, working on books that ran the gamut from midlist titles with first-time authors to big-deal books with heavyweights like the New York Times and Mel Brooks—all while I wrote for our clients.

 The business was certainly a success, but I was neck deep in a career that was supposed to have only been a backdoor into the tower.
 Yes I was writing, but it was all commissioned work that burned up most of my creative energy.
 So I made a bonkers decision.
 I left the thriving business we had built to take a crack at being a writer instead of an editor who also writes.
-I finished a novel, which I'm really very proud of, and I'm trying to get it out into the world.
-This site has my (almost) complete published works, which will hopefully help convince some agent to lower the drawbridge.
+That gave me the time and brain space to finish my first novel, which you may just see on shelves in the not too distant future.

 700+